In the Path of the Ancient Olmec Tour

 • Single Supplement: TBA

-Olmec Tour: Visit the remote sites of San Lorenzo, and Chalcatzingo plus the Xalapa and Mexico City Anthropology Museums.
+Olmec Tour: Visit the Remote Sites of San Lorenzo, and Chalcatzingo plus the Xalapa and Mexico City Anthropology Museums

-During this trip, we visit the birthplaces of this art, where the colossal heads and finely carved sculptures emblematic of the Olmec style were found.
+During this trip, we will visit the birthplaces of this art, where the colossal heads and finely carved sculptures emblematic of the Olmec style were found.

 This unusual expedition will take us into truly remote areas of Mexico to explore some of the more elusive Olmec sites.
 See La Venta, San Lorenzo, and Tres Zapotes, where the first of the Olmec colossal heads were found in 1862.
-For even more options, consider our broader range of Archaeological Tours in North and South America.

 Climb the mighty cleft volcanic mountain to see the beautifully inscribed boulders at Chalcatzingo, way off the beaten tourist trail.